Get ready to become an award-winning surf photographer. Learn how to shoot surfing and wave riding. Explore our beginner's guide to surf photography.

 - Visualize the Next Move: Anticipate when and which maneuvers the surfer will perform next;

 - Talk with the Surfer: Explain what you plan to do and what he can do for you;

 Take your first steps into surf photography by shooting surfers on the beach, people walking on the boardwalk, and slow-moving boats.

 Take pictures in different lighting environments.

-Then, after carefully reviewing your first snapshots, progress to surf contests, where you'll have the chance to capture the social side and the intense action in the water.
+Then, after carefully reviewing your first snapshots, move to surf contests, where you'll have the chance to capture the social side and the intense action in the water.